mahnooriftikharrr/mahnooriftikharrr/README.md

 At **15**, I boarded my first-ever flight from Karachi, Pakistan 🇵🇰 to the U.S. on a **$60,000 fully funded U.S. Department of State Exchange Scholarship**, becoming the **first woman in my family** to study abroad.

-That leap shaped everything — today, I use **technology and leadership** to create change that connects people, communities, and opportunities.
+That leap shaped everything, today, I use **technology and leadership** to create change that connects people, communities, and opportunities.

 <p align="center">
   <img src="https://media.giphy.com/media/SS8CV2rQdlYNLtBCiF/giphy.gif" width="300" alt="Laptop coding"/>